backend-development/backend-development-textbook/source/graphql-api.md

 ![query a 1:n relationship with graphql](images/graphql-query-relationship.png)

-§
+### Relationships between models: Thought Experiment

-Thought Experiment: what would you need to do, to make a query from Url to Project possible?
+what would you need to do, to make a query from Url to Project possible?

 ```